webpack/webpack-dev-server/README.md

 with general support, "how-to", or "why isn't this working" questions to try one of the other support channels that are available.

-Your first-stop-shop for support for webpack-dev-server should by the excellent [documentation][docs-url] for the module.
+Your first-stop-shop for support for webpack-dev-server should be the excellent [documentation][docs-url] for the module.
 If you see an opportunity for improvement of those docs, please head over to the [webpack.js.org repo][wjo-url] and open a pull request.